progmaticltd/homebox/docs/features.md

 - Log the real client IP address to the mail server

-When the master user functionality has been activated, the impersonate plugin is also installed, allowing you to inspect any user's emails from the webmail.
+When the master user functionality has been activated, the impersonate plugin is also installed, allowing you to inspect any user's emails directly from the webmail.

 More plugins can be activated very easily, just by specifying their name in the list of
 plugins: